Whole countries, or even a whole planet if you’ve seen The Martian, have relied on the potato.

 The potato has the accolade as being the first ever crop grown in space thus providing the Hollywood A-lister with his nutritious fresh food – perhaps they took the lead from the guy that ate just spuds for 2 months (the BBC reported that there were no ‘strange side-effects’) – a star quality veg not currently found within the ‘leafy greens’ on the menu for astronauts on today’s Nasa missions.

-To be honest I found it inspiring stuff – the need for creativity unconstrained by hidebound convention or fear of regulation.
+To be honest I found it inspiring stuff – when there’s a need for creativity unconstrained by hidebound convention or fear of overly precautionary regulation.

 Thank goodness the rather stark Martian atmosphere kept blight at bay.
 A virus that saw the downfall of an Irish population that had come to rely on the crop when the mid 19th potato famine killed a million people.
-It’s still an Achilles heel of commercial organic farming that they have to rely on a ‘heavy metal’, copper sulphate, to control blight; albeit blight resistant potatoes are out there for gardeners and GM blight resisting spuds are still being researched.
+It’s still an Achilles heel of commercial organic farming when they sometimes have to use an ‘heavy metal’, copper sulphate, to control blight; albeit blight resistant potatoes are out there for gardeners and GM blight resisting spuds are still being researched.